 You can play with simply the rules, pencil, paper, and dice.
 But the tabletop roleplaying experience is one of sight, sound, and touch.
 The right RPG accessories can help bring the table to life.

-This starter kit from Reaper Miniatures includes three plastic minis ready for painting, two paintbrushes, a how-to booklet with basic painting techniques, and 11 colors of water-soluble paint, all in a padded storage case.
-Once you learn the ropes with this kit, you can choose from hundreds of Reaper minis, from the Angel of Protection to a Young Fire Dragon.
+The Learn to Paint Bones Kit from Reaper Miniatures includes three plastic minis ready for painting, two paintbrushes, a how-to booklet with basic painting techniques, and 11 colors of water-soluble paint, all in a padded storage case.

 Nolzur’s Marvelous Pigments Adventure Paint Set includes water-based primer, a metallic, and eight other colors in dropper bottles, with a starter brush and one miniature.

 The Dungeons & Dragons Icons of The Realms Starter Set contains painted minis representing six iconic Forgotten Realms character types, ready for play.

 Dwarven Forge produces a wide range of painted and unpainted terrain pieces, which can be combined in endless variations to produce caverns, dungeons, towns, and more.

 The Dungeonstone range of modular terrain pieces are made for caves, caverns, and dungeons.
 They are provided unpainted but the company also provides custom painting.

 The 3D printed, unpainted RPG Terrain line from Ender Toys is suitable for a range of fantasy uses, from cottages and bridges to dungeons.